sycobuny/rcfiles/README.md

 (AKA: installation instructions)
 --------------------------------

 Wait, no!
 This is a terrible idea, you may just not realize it yet!
-You probably don't want your system configured like mine, and this is but one of many repositories of a similar nature.
-Your best bet is to browse around for "dotfiles" repositories around the net, and if you like, to read over [mine][./configs] (I've tried to make sure they're well-commented), to get a feel for any new and cool things you'd like to do for your own setup.
+I'm actually not very cool, OR hip.
+Also, you probably don't want your system configured like mine, and this is but one of many repositories of a similar nature.
+Your best bet is to browse around for "dotfiles" repositories around the net, and if you like, to read over [mine](./configs) (I've tried to make sure they're well-commented), to get a feel for any new and cool things you'd like to do for your own setup.

 If, however, you're really adamant about being as cool as me (ha, ha, ha), or, more likely, you're *actually* me and you've forgotten how to run your own installer (for shame), continue on...

-The installer script is located at [setup/install.pl][./setup/install.pl].
+The installer script is located at [setup/install.pl](./setup/install.pl).
 You can either download the file and execute it, or run it directly from [GitHub][]: